Improving voluntary compliance

 Regulations have also been issued under the Animal Welfare Act 1999.

-Regulations currently in force are for young calves, stock transport, farm husbandry, companion and working animals, pigs, layer hens, crustaceans, rodeos, and exporting live animals.
-More regulations that clarify who can carry out some surgical procedures on animals, and under what circumstances, will come into force on 9 May 2021.
+Regulations currently in force are for young calves, stock transport, farm husbandry, companion and working animals, pigs, layer hens, crustaceans, rodeos, exporting live animals and surgical procedures on animals.

 Find out more